 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

-In a nutshell: This article is an overview of your RAV4's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your RAV4's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Toyota.

 Overview of the Toyota RAV4